Using this technique just once should give you a month’s worth of song titles.

-Wordle is an online word cloud generator.
-You can paste text or enter the URL of any blog (like HuffPo) into Wordle’s word cloud generator and it will give you a customizable word cloud.
+Wordle and WordItOut are online word cloud generators.
+You can paste text or enter the URL of any blog (like HuffPo) into their word cloud generators and it will give you a customizable word cloud.

 From the word cloud you create, find unique combinations of 2-5 words that you find interesting or could start a story.
 The only rule is to create as many song titles as you possibly can in about 5 to 10 minutes.

 Look for power words and song ideas.
 Power words cause emotional reactions.
 You’ll know them when you feel them.

 When any combination of words POPS out at you, put it in your list of song titles.